get-wrecked/react-code-excersize/README.md

 ### Technology Requirements
 - Use ReactJS
-- Use our provided video player, reference the readme file within the zip file for additional information (hint: videoOpts is a required prop)
+- Use our provided video player, reference the readme file within the zip file for additional information (hint: videoOpts is a required prop).
+You will not be able to install from Github like described in the  video player readme (it is a private repo), you must use the one included in the zip file.
 - The app server must be able to be ran using this command:
   `npm install && npm run start`